tacman/mailtrap/sfcasts/cli-command-functional-test.md

 The captain is tired of people running after the rocket because they show up late!
 That's why we created a command to send reminder emails!
 Problem solved!
-Now let's write a test to ensuring it *keeps* working.
+Now let's write a test to ensure it *keeps* working.
 "New feature, new test", that's my motto!

 Jump over to your terminal and run: